Language selection

 CBP enforces a wide range of laws, including health, safety, and intellectual property rights, so other U.S. agencies may also need to inspect packages, which may delay products at ports.
 This is particularly common for goods subject to Food and Drug Administration (FDA) regulations, such as medicine, medical devices, and food items.
 If shipments are chosen for inspection by CBP or another agency, typically an additional 5 to 10 days should be added to clearance time.

-What should I do if my shipment is stuck at a U.S. port of entry?
-Who can I contact?
+Question 2: What should I do if my shipment is stuck at a U.S. port of entry and who can I contact?

 If your product is delayed, your first action should be to contact whoever shipped your goods to ensure that your shipment is actually stuck in U.S. Customs.
 Information such as your tracking number will help your shipper locate your package.